skystriker1997/NovaInfer/README.md

-# Nova Infer
+# NovaInfer

 A deep learning inference framework in development.

-The ultimate goal is to customise Nova Infer with my interests, supporting most models on multiple platforms.
+The ultimate goal is to customise NovaInfer with my interests, supporting most models on multiple platforms.

 I choose **PyTorch Neural Network eXchange(PNNX)** as the standard of model format.
 Refer this: https://github.com/Tencent/ncnn/tree/master/tools/pnnx